w3c/web-nfc/EXPLAINER.md

 ## Detailed design discussion

 ### Low level API vs standardized NDEF records only
-NDEF comes with a set of standard records with data encoded in particular ways, like text which also encode the encoding and language name, and even smart-poster, which can contain icons and descriptions in multiple languages.
+NDEF (NFC Data Exchange Format) comes with a set of standard records with data encoded in particular ways, like text which also encode the encoding and language name, and even smart-poster, which can contain icons and descriptions in multiple languages.

 It would have been possible to just expose these as separate objects, each with a set of properties.
 That would solve the common go-to examples for NFC, but it